 Qualcomm Stock & Q3 Earnings: For the third quarter of 2017, Qualcomm (QCOM) beat analyst expectations.
 This comes despite Qualcomm's legal concerns with multiple manufacturers in the smartphone supply chain.
 According to the company's third quarter earnings release, revenues came in at $5.3 billion.
 Analysts' revenue estimates were $5.26 billion.
 Similarly, Qualcomm reported Q3 Adjusted EPS of $ .83.
 Analysts' EPS estimates were $ .81.
 However, on a year-over-year basis, Qualcomm's revenues declined 12%.

 Legal Battles Over Royalties Weigh on Operating Performance

-The primary cause of Qualcomm's yoy revenue decline stems from ongoing litigations between it and Apple Inc. (AAPL).
+The primary cause of Qualcomm's year-over-year revenue decline stems from ongoing litigations with Apple Inc. (AAPL).
 The lawsuit and subsequent counter-lawsuit began back in January, when Apple initially sued Qualcomm for $1 billion.

-The tension between the two companies seems to be growing: the Wall Street Journal reported earlier today that other Apple suppliers have jumped into the conflict to attempt to help Apple.
-Of course, Qualcomm cites this as proof that Apple is the company attempting extortion, not Qualcomm.
-In a conference call with investors and analysts, Qualcomm's President, Derek Aberle, stated, "Apple teaming up with its contract manufacturers proves Qualcomm's case."
+Indeed, the tension between the two companies seems to be growing.
+The Wall Street Journal reported earlier today that other Apple suppliers jumped into the conflict.
+Interestingly, all of those suppliers sided with Apple.
+According to Qualcomm, this is proof Apple is the company attempting extortion, not Qualcomm.
+In a conference call, Qualcomm's President, Derek Aberle, stated, "Apple teaming up with its contract manufacturers proves Qualcomm's case."